Teikyo Lab.

 Model of extremely long chain fatty acids with long chains of carbons

-From the top, molecular models of acetic acid, long chain fatty acids, and very long chain fatty acids.
-The extremely long-chain fatty acids that Professor Yokoyama and Associate Professor are focusing on are characterized by a particularly long chain of carbon atoms (black beads).
+From top to bottom, molecular models of acetic acid, long-chain fatty acids, and very long-chain fatty acids.
+The very long-chain fatty acids that Professor Yokoyama and Associate Professor focused on are characterized by their particularly long chains of carbon atoms (black balls).

-From the top, molecular models of acetic acid, long chain fatty acids, and very long chain fatty acids.
-The extremely long-chain fatty acids that Professor Yokoyama and Associate Professor are focusing on are characterized by a particularly long chain of carbon atoms (black beads).
+From top to bottom, molecular models of acetic acid, long-chain fatty acids, and very long-chain fatty acids.
+The very long-chain fatty acids that Professor Yokoyama and Associate Professor focused on are characterized by their particularly long chains of carbon atoms (black balls).

 Professor Kazuaki Yokoyama